potory/Prompthing/README.md

   ]
 }
 ```
-In the above example, the menTemplate contains a random markup feature that selects either catTemplate or dogTemplate.
+In the above example, the menTemplate contains a random markup feature that selects either `catTemplate` or `dogTemplate`.
 During compilation, one of the templates will be chosen at random and included in the output.

 Here's an example of how the output may look like after compiling the dataset:

-- "a man standing with a small young cat"
+- `a man standing with a small young cat`
-- "a man standing with a big old dog"
+- `a man standing with a big old dog`

 ### Loops